-Plants belonging to the Stipa genus are hardy perennial grasses that have stems ranging from 30 cm to 1.8 m in height.
+Plants belonging to the Stipa genus are hardy perennial grasses.
+They have stems ranging from 30 cm to 1.8 m (one to six feet) in height.

-They bloom in the summer carrying feathery flowers.
+They bloom in the summer, when they carry feathery flowers.

 Some common names for Stipa include Needlegrass, Feather Grass, Bunchgrass, and Spear grass.